edwardsmoses/edwardsmoses.com/_data/blog/2024-07-19-sending-magic-links-integration-with-firebase-and-react-native.md

 ### Handling the successful sign-in

-When the user successfully signs in, we want to use the `onAuthStateChanged` listener to trigger the new authentication state of the user.
+When the user successfully signs in, we want to use the `onAuthStateChanged` listener to monitor the authentication state of the user.

 ```jsx